client

 brief

-Holmes Run Acres (HRA) is a small woodsy mid-century modern community in Falls Church, Virginia.
-When the first homes were built there in 1951, the modern architecture was a radical departure from the typical colonial and ranch houses that dominated the post-war building boom in the Washington, DC area.
-The Holmes Run Acres Civics Association (HRACA), the organization that maintains the community website, was looking for a refresh, as the current site had not had any significant updates since first being built in 2014.
+Holmes Run Acres (HRA) is a small, woodsy mid-century modern community in Falls Church, Virginia.
+Established in 1951, its modern architecture stood out from the typical colonial and ranch houses of the post-war building boom in Washington, DC.
+The Holmes Run Acres Civics Association (HRACA), responsible for maintaining the community website, sought a refresh, as the current site had not undergone significant updates since its creation in 2014.

 Research Survey

-As the site was maintained on a volunteer basis using the Weebly platform with a minimal budget, research was needed to prioritize only the essential updates.
-I had access to the neighborhood email listserv, an active and opinionated group, in order to conduct an initial survey, which garnered 87 responses.
+Given the site's maintenance on a volunteer basis using the Weebly platform with a minimal budget, research was needed to prioritize essential updates.
+Utilizing the neighborhood email listserv, an initial survey garnered 87 responses.
 Key findings included:

 2) 36% visited the site before moving to HRA

-3) 50% visited the site on a mobile device or tablet
+3) 50% accessed the site via mobile devices or tablets

-4) 58% did not feel they were able to find all the information they needed
+4) 58% felt they couldn't find all the necessary information

 LARRY